 My Introduction to Ulcerative Colitis

 Ulcerative colitis: a name not quite as catchy as Crohn's disease but one that leaves little room for ambiguity.
-For something so currently ingrained into my everyday being, the disease failed to register a blip on my radar for two decades.
+For something so currently ingrained into my everyday being, the disease failed to register a blip on my radar for 2 decades.

 From that single experience, I viewed Crohn's disease as a terrible, unwelcome guest that intrudes upon and ruins a normal life.
 Ulcerative colitis remained a mystery to me until my diagnosis much later.